EvanGee/OpenEthereumWallet/README.md

+### ps
-If you feeling like helpig pay off my student loans, feel free to give to 0x1236354b2478AB8B4e681209BBb7ea14D3843C11
+If you feeling like helpig pay off my student loans, you can donate to
+0x1236354b2478AB8B4e681209BBb7ea14D3843C11
-This would be a really big help actually.
-Thank you for reaching the bottom of the readme!! best of luck!
+This would be a really big help.
+Thank you for reaching the bottom of the readme!!
+best of luck!